sctb/lumen/README.md

 false
 ```

-Strings are enclosed in quotation marks, and contain newlines.
+Strings are enclosed in quotation marks, and may contain newlines.
 Special characters are escaped using a backslash:
 ```
 > "hi there"
 "hi there"